anumula-sahithi/T6.2-Surya-Namaskar-Step-Counter/README.md

 ## Overview

 This project is a computer vision and machine learning based yoga assistant for Surya Namaskar.
-The system detects yoga poses, validates the sequence of steps, counts repetitions, and provides basic form-correction feedback.
+The system detects yoga poses, checks the sequence of steps, counts repetitions, and provides basic form correction feedback.

 The project uses MediaPipe Pose for human pose estimation and machine learning classifiers for pose recognition.